-Nathan Englander’s short fiction has appeared in The Atlantic Monthly, The New Yorker, and numerous anthologies including The Best American Short Stories, The O. Henry Prize Stories, and The Pushcart Prize.
-His story collection, For the Relief of Unbearable Urges published in 1999, became an international best-seller, and earned him a PEN/Faulkner Malamud Award and the Sue Kaufman Prize for First Fiction from the American Academy of Arts and Letters.
-Of his first novel, The Ministry of Special Cases, The New York Times wrote “one reads this novel in awe of Englander’s talent” The novel is set in 1976 in Buenos Aires during Argentina’s “Dirty War”, the campaign of violence inflicted on the people by the Videla junta.
-Englander had been taught that the Holocaust must never happen again, but in Argentina he found another Holocaust and the tragic city of Buenos Aires.
-Englander’s most recent collection of short stories, What We Talk About When We Talk About Anne Frank , published in February of 2012, was a finalist for the Pulitzer Prize in Fiction.
+Nathan Englander is a bestselling author at the very forefront of contemporary American fiction.
+Englander’s short fiction has appeared in The Atlantic Monthly, The New Yorker, and numerous anthologies including The Best American Short Stories, The O. Henry Prize Stories, and The Pushcart Prize.
+His story collection For the Relief of Unbearable Urges earned him a PEN/Faulkner Malamud Award and the Sue Kaufman Prize for First Fiction from the American Academy of Arts and Letters.
+Englander’s most recent collection of short stories, What We Talk About When We Talk About Anne Frank , published in 2012, was a finalist for the Pulitzer Prize in Fiction.

 In his stories and his lectures, Englander draws upon his Orthodox Jewish upbringing in West Hempstead, Long Island, as well as his life in Jerusalem that began with vacations in his college years and then a more permanent move he made in 1996, before returning to New York in 2001.
 In 2012, his original translation New American Haggadah (edited by Jonathan Safran Foer) was published to much acclaim.